folbricht/desync/README.md

 #### Options
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store
 - `-c <store>` Location of a *local* chunk store to be used as cache.
 Needs to be writable.
-- `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store
+- `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.

 #### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store
 - `CASYNC_REMOTE_PATH` defines the command to run on the chunk store when using SSH, default "casync"

+#### Caching
+The `-c <store>` option can be used to either specify an existing local store to act as cache or to build a new one.
+Whenever a cache is requested, it is first looked up in the local cache before routing the request to the main (likely remote store).
+Any chunks downloaded from the main store are added to the local store (cache).
+In addition, when a chunk is read from the cache, mtime of the chunk is updated to allow for basic garbage collection based on file age.
+The cache directory as well as the chunks in it are expected to be writable.
+If the cache contains an invalid chunk (checksum does not match the chunk ID), blob assembly will fail.
+Invalid chunks are not skipped or removed from the cache automatically.

 #### Examples: